 People can purchase over-the-counter (OTC) medications to relieve occasional acid reflux and indigestion.

-GERD is a chronic condition that causes symptoms such as:
+GERD is a chronic condition that causes symptoms

 - acid reflux